bumlang936/MechaCar_Statistical_Analysis/README.md

 T-Test across Lot 3:
 ![lot3](https://user-images.githubusercontent.com/75760493/115387694-9f09f000-a1a0-11eb-85de-1d7017190f04.PNG)

-The t-test performed across all lots resulted in a p-value of .06028.
+The t-test performed across all lots resulted in a p-value of 0.06028.

 The t-test performed across Lot 1 resulted in a p-value of 1.

-The t-test performed across Lot 2resulted in a p-value of .6072.
+The t-test performed across Lot 2resulted in a p-value of 0.6072.

-The t-test performed across Lot 3 resulted in a p-value of .04168.
+The t-test performed across Lot 3 resulted in a p-value of 0.04168.

-The suspension coil's PSI of lot 3 is the only one that is statistically different from the mean population since it is the only one with a p-value below .05.
+The suspension coil's PSI of lot 3 is the only one that is statistically different from the mean population of 1,500 PSI since it is the only one with a p-value below 0.05 with a p-value of 0.04168.
+All others fail to show that they are statistically different from the mean population of 1,500 PSI.

 ## Study Design: MechaCar vs. Competition